hbkworld/streaming-spec/complex_types.md

 After the meta information describing the signal has been received, delivered measured data blocks are to be interpreted as follows:

 - See whether this is more meta information or measured data from a signal.
-- Each data block contains complete values of a signal.
+- Each data block contains all explicit values of a signal.
+- Non explicit Values are calculated according their rule (i.e. constant, linear).
+- Theoretically a signal might contain no explicit value at all.
+There won't be any component value to be transferred.
+All component values are to calculated using their rules.
 - A block may contain many values of this signal.
 They are arranged value by value.
-- Only explicit values are sent.
-- Values following an implicit rule are calculated according the implicit rule.
-- Theoretically a signal might contain no explicit value at all.
-There won't be any component value to be transferred.
-All component values are to calculated using the implicit rules.

 \pagebreak